 Partner – The National Olympic Committee of Lithuania

-In Lithuania, this project brought teachers and students together from different schools.
-The first phase of the project was training specifically designed for students and teachers.
-During the training and teamwork activities, the participants were introduced to the contemporary skills necessary for sports’ leadership.
-After completing the courses, students planned and delivered educational workshops for their school communities, covering topics such as diversity and inclusion, Olympic and democratic values, and healthy living.
+In Lithuania, this project brought together teachers and students from different schools.
+During the training and teamwork activities, the participants were introduced to the contemporary skills necessary for sports leadership.
+Following the completion of the courses and participation in various sports activities that encourage teamwork, the students planned and delivered educational workshops for their school communities, covering topics such as diversity and inclusion, Olympic and democratic values, and healthy living.
 The final Dreams & Teams events were organised by the participants and united the schools, as well as the wider communities of the regions involved.

-Participants of the project noted that the sports-based activities helped to improve their communication skills, value the opinions of others and solve emerging challenges.
-Most importantly, through shared activities and experiences, the project drew different school communities closer together and fostered long-term collaborations.
+The project participants reported that the sports-based activities helped to improve their communication skills, value the opinions of others and solve emerging challenges.
+Most importantly, through the shared activities and experiences, the project drew different school communities closer together and fostered long-term collaborations.

-- around 2,800 school community members who developed their networks and cooperation between teachers, young leaders and school communities;
+Over 4,400 school community members engaged in project activities to develop their networks and the cooperation between teachers, young leaders and communities

-- over 300 young leaders (aged 13-16 years) who developed their confidence, leadership and creativity skills, as well as becoming more active within the school environment; and
+More than 1,300 young leaders (aged 13–16 years) developed their confidence, leadership and creativity skills, and consequently became more active within the school environment

-- 150 teachers who gained new skills in youth empowerment and mentoring.
+Over 200 teachers gained new skills in youth empowerment and mentoring